jaxios/Bash-Bulk-Renamer/README.md

 Usage: bash_bulk_renamer.py [target_path] [template_name] [--help] [--dry-run] [--in-place]

-template_name : name of .template file in the ./templates folders --dry-run : Print output without applying changes --in-place : Renames files without backup (default behaviour: move original files in a "backup" folder) --y : Continues even if not all files have EXIF data --restore : automatic restore using .json log files (option to choose which version in case of multiple logs) --verbose : Verbose output, implicit if using --dry-run
+template_name : name of .template file in the ./templates folders `--dry-run` : Print output without applying changes, implicit if using `--conformity-check` `--in-place` : Renames files without backup (default behaviour: move original files in a "backup" folder) `--ignore-missing-data` : Continues even if not all files have EXIF data, implicit if using `--dry-run` `--restore` : automatic restore using .json log files (option to choose which version in case of multiple logs) `--verbose` : Verbose output, implicit if using `--dry-run` `--conformity-check` : Checks how many files are do not conform to the template `--y` : Proceeds without asking for user input

 Template guidelines: